Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Methodology

 \subsubsection{Ordinal Constraints}

-Although the height information from the imperfect labels contains noise, the relative relations between pixels tend to be more trustworthy, which is, to be specific, one pixel is higher or lower than another pixel.
-To make full use of this relative information, an ordinal relation loss is applied as constraints.
+While imperfect labels contain noise in absolute height values, the relative relationships between pixels---specifically, whether one pixel is higher or lower than another---tend to be more reliable.
+To exploit this, we incorporate an ordinal relation loss as a constraint.

-Previously, ordinal relations were adopted for depth perception \cite{chen2017,lienen2021} in the wild and efficient knowledge transfer in monocular height estimation \cite{xiong2022}, and proven to be efficient.
-However, the strategy cannot be adopted as it was.
-It should be carefully designed with the special challenges of monocular height estimation in mind.
+Ordinal relations have been successfully applied in monocular depth estimation \citep{chen2017,lienen2021} and label-efficient knowledge transfer for monocular height estimation \citep{xiong2022}.
+However, these prior approaches cannot be directly adopted here; careful redesign is required to address the unique challenges of monocular height estimation.

-First, to improve the robustness of the ordinal relation ground truth, we discretize the height values into classes based on a space increasing discretization (SID) strategy \cite{fu2018a}.
-That is, the continuous height range is divided into classes by intervals whose widths increase with height.
-Given the minimal and maximal height values, $h_{min}$ and $h_{max}$, the discretization threshold $t_k$ as the edge for class $k$ is defined as
+First, to improve the robustness of the ordinal ground truth, we discretize height values into classes using a space-increasing discretization (SID) strategy \citep{fu2018a}.
+Specifically, the continuous height range $[h_\text{min}, h_\text{max}]$ is partitioned into $K$ classes with boundaries defined as

-where $K$ is the total number of classes.
-By discretizing the height range, ground truth height values that are close are treated as equal in ordinal terms so that the inaccuracy of the ground truth information misleads the network less.
+where $t_k$ is the edge of class $k$.
+This discretization groups close height values into the same class, reducing the negative impact of ground truth inaccuracies on the ordinal relations.

-Second, different from the ordinal constraints used in \cite{chen2017,xiong2022} for monocular depth estimation, only "closer" and "farther" relations, corresponding to "lower" and "higher", are enforced as constraints.
-The equal relation is discarded due to the inaccuracy of ground truth.
-The ordinal relations are written as
+Second, unlike previous works \citep{chen2017,xiong2022} that also incorporate equality relations, we enforce only strict "higher" or "lower" ordinal relations due to uncertainty in the ground truth.
+The ordinal constraint loss between pixel 1 and 2 is defined as

-where $\hat{h}_1$ and $\hat{h}_2$ are predicted height values for pixel 1 and pixel 2, and $c_1$ and $c_2$ are the ground truth height classes, respectively.
+where $\hat{h}_1$ and $\hat{h}_2$ are predicted heights for the two pixels, and $c_1$ and $c_2$ are their respective ground truth classes.

-Third, bearing the long-tailed distribution in monocular height estimation \cite{chen2023a} in mind, if the pixel pairs are sampled randomly, the learned constraints might be skewed towards the low pixels.
-To cope with this problem, we use a balanced random sampling strategy.
-Consider a case with pixels of $M$ height classes, in total, there are
+Third, considering the long-tailed distribution of heights (see Fig. \ref{fig:long-tail}), random sampling of pixel pairs would bias the ordinal constraints toward low-height pixels.
+To counter this, we adopt a balanced random sampling strategy.
+Given $M$ height classes, there are

 types of pixel pairs.
-Ideally, when sampling $S$ pixel pairs, for each type, there should be
+When sampling a total of $S$ pixel pairs, ideally, each type should have

-pixel pairs.
-But the number of pixel pairs for each type is bounded by the smallest possible pair counts for all types.
+samples.
+However, the actual number is limited by the smallest possible pair count across all class pairs.
 That is,